 You know the game or some variation of it.
 The way we played was simple.
 One person would write down a bunch of numbers on a section of flaps and colors on the reverse side.
 Underneath the folds would be the names of people, usually girls of varying levels of attractiveness in our 5th grade class.
 The goal of the game was to figure out, through abject randomness or cheating, which girl we would have sex with.
 It was 5th grade, guys.
 All I knew about sex I learned from recently released The Bad Touch by the Bloodhound Gang.
 Gimme a break.

 Because we each wanted the hotter girls to ourselves in this fantasy (natch), when it was our turn to pick the names on the back of the flaps, we'd pawn the uglier ones off on the other guy.
 Again, 5th grade.
-Upon selecting one of the less visually fortunate, we'd laugh and ask for death over doing the deed.
+Upon selecting one of the less visually fortunate, we'd laugh and plead for death rather than hypothetically do the deed.

 To sum up: